kamil-mech/pixabay-frontend/src/atoms/README.md

 Think smallest reusable items

-By default atoms should not have stories, unless they exercise a lot of variability (e.g. form components) or they are hardly accessible - it is likely they are included in other stories already
+It's okay for some atoms to not have stories.
+It makes sense to include them when those components need to exercise a good bit of variability (e.g. form components) or they are hard to access in the app - it is likely they are included in other stories already